goelashwin36/ashwingoel.com/content/blog/buffer-overflow.md

 ## Exploiting Buffer Overflow

-Now let's get into Buffer Overflow exploitation using stack.
+It's time to get into Buffer Overflow exploitation using stack.

 Before that, let's try to understand how a stack is built for any function.